Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 4. Cloud computing

 Cloud computing allows users to store, back up, and even run programs from a remote location rather than from a local computer or server — making businesses more resilient and dynamic.
-As cloud computing is an ever-evolving field, show employers you’re an IT professional by providing examples of this skill on your CV.

 - Cloud architecture and infrastructure design